 - Blend it in a mixer to a coarse powder.

 - Add the besan and mix well.
 Keep aside.

-- Divide the dough and masala into 8 equal portions.
+- To make mini bhakarwadi, divide the dough and masala into 8 equal portions.

 - Roll out one portion of the dough into 150 mm.
 (6”) diameter circle without using any flour for rolling.